 This report is not intended to contradict previous hydrogeologic terminology but to clarify and provide more consistent definitions throughout the panhandle.
 The inconsistent use of hydrogeologic terminology has long been recognized.
-Terms such as shallow aquifer, sand aquifer, water-table aquifer, non-artesian aquifer, limestone aquifer, secondary artesian aquifer, deep aquifer, principal aquifer, Hawthorn aquifer, Suwannee aquifer, St. Mark's aquifer, upper confining unit, water-bearing zone of upper confining unit, Pensacola Clay confining unit, Hawthorn confining bed, lower confining bed, etc. have confused understanding of the hydrogeologic framework.
+Terms such as shallow aquifer, sand aquifer, water-table aquifer, non-artesian aquifer, limestone aquifer, secondary artesian aquifer, deep aquifer, principal aquiter, Hawthorn aquifer, Suwannee aquifer, St. Mark's aquiter, upper confining unit, water-bearing zone of upper confining unit, Pensacola Clay confining unit, Hawthorn confining bed, lower confining bed, etc. have confused understanding of the hydrogeologic framework.
 Most of the preceding terms are generic and can have a variety of meanings.
 In northwest Florida, the hydrogeologic framework is divided into four groups of sediments that constitute distinct hydrogeologic systems.

 Each system is a collection of lithologic beds that share certain hydrogeologic characteristics.
 Systems are defined by their ability to conduct or retard the flow of water and, thus, are not constrained by lithologic or stratigraphic boundaries.
 In general, boundaries between systems separate lithologically distinct units.
 In some cases, due to variations in a lithologic unit's ability to conduct water, a system boundary may occur within a stratigraphic unit.
-In descending order from land surface, the four systems are: the Surficial Aquifer System (which includes the Sand-and-Gravel Aquifer); the Intermediate System; the Floridan Aquifer System; and the Sub-Floridan System.
+In descending order from land surface, the four systems are: the Surficial Aquiter System (which includes the Sand-and-Gravel Aquifer); the Intermediate System; the Floridan Aquiter System; and the Sub-Floridan System.
 Figure 1 correlates regional stratigraphy to the hydrogeologic systems and shows the variability of the hydrogeologic framework across the panhandle.
 The lithostratigraphic units in the figure are not necessarily shown in correct chronostratigraphic position.

 The system definitions presented here are a modification of those presented by the Ad Hoc Committee (1986).
 In northwest Florida, the Ad Hoc Committee recognized three aquifer systems (the surficial aquifer system, the intermediate aquifer system and the Floridan aquifer system) and two confining units (the intermediate confining unit and the sub-Floridan confining unit).
 This report modifies the Ad Hoc Committee definitions in two ways.
-First, the intermediate confining unit and intermediate aquifer system.
-This combination recognizes the fact that the intermediate confining unit and intermediate system.
+First, the intermediate confining unit and intermediate aquifer system are combined into the Intermediate System.
 This combination recognizes the fact that the intermediate confining unit and intermediate aquifer system occupy the same hydrostratigraphic position between the Surficial Aquifer System and the Floridan Aquifer System.
-Accordingly, the complex series of confining and water-bearing lithologies comprising the intermediate confining unit is elevated to system status.
-Second, the sub-Floridan System contains minor aquifers.
-This report further deviates from the Ad Hoc Committee for the Sub-Floridan System contains minor aquifers.
+Accordingly, the complex series of confining and water-bearing lithologies comprising the intermediate confining unit/aquifer system are combined and elevated to system status.
+Second, the sub-Floridan confining unit is elevated to system status.
+This recognizes the fact that, in northwest Florida, the Sub-Floridan System contains minor aquifers.
 This report further deviates from the Ad Hoc Committee recommendations by capitalizing each of the four system names.

 Use of the terms "region" and "regionally" are slightly altered from the Committee recommendations.
 The Committee recommended the use of "region" to specify a spatial extent approximating (or larger than) the size of a water management district.
-Here the term refers to features that range in size from several counties to the major part of the NWFWMD.
+Here the term reters to features that range in size from several counties to the major part of the NWFWMD.
 This usage most closely corresponds the Ad Hoc Committee's "sub-regional" term.